The City of Brass (novel): Publication

-Synopsis
+Plot

-The book begins in 18th-century Cairo and follows Nahri, a talented orphan con woman who uses palm reading and sleight of hand to swindle Ottoman nobles, and has healing powers.
-During an exorcism, she accidentally summons a djinn warrior named Darayavahoush e-Afshin, "Dara" for short.
+The book begins in 18th-century Cairo and follows Nahri, a talented orphan con woman who uses palm reading and sleight of hand to swindle Ottoman nobles, and has magical healing powers she keeps secret.
+During an exorcism, she accidentally summons a mysterious djinn warrior named Darayavahoush e-Afshin, "Dara" for short.
 Recognizing her healing powers as belonging to the long-dead Nahids, a powerful magical family and ancient rulers of the djinn, he takes her on a journey to Daevabad, the city her ancestors built.
 Along the way they meet powerful magical creatures that are out to either help them or kill them, and their flight to Daevabad becomes one of survival.
-Along the way they grow close as Dara tells Nahri of the magical world she never believed in, and reveals its many prejudiced and political complications while trying to hide his own role in it.
+They grow close as Dara tells Nahri of the magical world she never believed in, and reveals its many prejudiced and political complications while trying to hide his own role in it.

-The story also follows Alizayd al Qahtani, "Ali" for short; a devout Muslim and second son of the djinn king whose family currently rules Daevabad, and whose ancestors had violently overthrown the Nahids.
-Torn between being loyal to his family and his duty as the future Qaid--the military leader that will serve his brother Emir Muntadhir; he also secretly supports the Tanzeem, a group of half-human djinn (known as shafit) that fight against the oppression and cruelty leveled against their kind by the Qahtani rulers and other pureblooded djinn.
+The story also follows Alizayd al Qahtani, "Ali" for short; a devout Muslim and second son of the djinn king whose family currently rules Daevabad, and whose ancestors had violently overthrown the Nahids thousands of years in the past.
+Ali and his family are of the Geziri djinn tribe.
+Since childhood, Ali has been trained at Daevabad's Citadel to be the Qaid, the military leader who will support his elder brother Emir Muntadhir, who is in line for the throne.
+Torn between loyalty to his royal family and his strong sense of justice, Ali is dismayed by his family's and in general Daevabad's culture of oppressing shafit, djinns who are partly human.
+He secretly supports the rebel group Tanzeem, an organization whose members fight against the oppression and cruelty leveled against shafit by the pureblooded djinn.